-Why do we do activities with patients?
+What is the value in providing therapeutic activities?
 The reasons vary from individual to individual, but some important reasons include:

 To orientate people to the time of year and the world outside of the institution – Some activities focus upon seasons or festivals (such as painting with fallen leaves in the autumn or making an Easter display).
-Some patients like to read newspapers to keep up with events outside the hospital.
+Some people like to read newspapers to keep up with events outside the hospital.
 For others, knowing that they attend sessions on a particular day adds structure to their week that they would not otherwise have had.

-To enable patients to develop a skill – Some patients might like to learn to do something new such as to paint or grow plants.
+To enable patients to develop a skill – Some might like to learn to do something new such as to paint or grow plants.
 Learning new skills makes us feel capable and improves self esteem.

 To improve mood – When people do something they enjoy, they feel better for it and more inclined to look for more enjoyable experiences which make them feel better still.

-To offer distraction from distressing symptoms or difficult situations - Some patients will be experiencing symptoms of a mental illness.
+To offer distraction from distressing symptoms or difficult situations - Some individuals will be experiencing symptoms of a mental illness.
 They may feel very anxious or hear voices that cause them distress.
 Others might have difficulties in their personal lives.
 Concentrating on something different for a while might not solve their problems, but doing activities can distract people from their symptoms and problems, giving some much-needed respite from unwelcome feelings.

-To help patients to communicate with each other - Sometimes people who find it difficult to converse and engage with others find mixing easier if they have something in common to discuss, for example when they are participating together in an activity.
+To help people to communicate with each other - Sometimes people who find it difficult to converse and engage with others find mixing easier if they have something in common to discuss, for example when they are participating together in an activity.